-The simulation results in Table 7 show that higher equity strategies generally lead to higher pension ratios.
-However, this is due in part to the high realised equity risk premium (of over 7%) that has been used to parameterise the model.
-To accommodate the possibility that this equity risk premium is too high, Table 8 presents simulation results based on our alternative, and arguably more realistic, forward-looking return projections, which incorporate a lower equity risk premium.
-The results of Table 8 indicate that a smaller assumed equity premium leads to a dramatic drop in both the median and mean pension ratio for all of the strategies, and also to a narrowing of dispersion across the different strategies.
+The simulation results in Table 6 show that higher equity strategies generally lead to higher pension ratios.
+However, this is due in part to the high equity risk premium (of over 7%) used to parameterise the model.
+To accommodate the possibility that this equity risk premium is too high looking forward, Table 7 presents simulation results based on our alternative, and arguably more realistic, forward-looking return projections, which incorporate a lower equity risk premium.
+The results of Table 7 indicate that a smaller assumed equity premium leads to a dramatic drop in both the median and mean pension ratio for all of the strategies, and also to a narrowing of dispersion across the different strategies.
 The range of pension ratios for strategies without lifestyling (Strategies 1, 2, 3, 4) now runs from 0.59 to 0.66 - indicating pension replacement rates of only 40%-45% of pre-retirement salary, which are below what many would consider to be necessary for a comfortable retirement.
-The 5% pension-VaRs are of yet more concern, ranging from 0.19 to 0.28 - corresponding to a 1-in-20 probability of pensions less than 13%-to-19% of final salary.
-Lifestyle profiling again produces reductions in risk, with lower standard deviations and higher 5% pension-VaRs, but the magnitudes of the differences are now smaller.
-There is still a cost to the risk reduction (in terms of a lower median pension ratio), but the percentage reduction is much lower than is the case of Table 7.
+The 5% pension-VaRs are of more concern, ranging from 0.19 to 0.28 corresponding to a 1-in-20 probability of pensions less than 13%-to-19% of final salary.
+Lifestyle profiling again produces reductions in risk, with lower standard deviations and higher 5% pension-VaRs.
+Lifestyle profiling is therefore less risky, but this risk reduction still comes at a price in terms of a lower median pension ratio, but this 'price' is much lower than is the case in Table 6.

-The pension ratios shown in Tables 7 and 8 are based on an assumed annual contribution rate of 10% of salary over 40 years of pension scheme membership.
-On the basis of the forward-looking (low equity risk premium) return estimates used in Table 8 - which are consistent with the FSA requirements - the 10% contribution rate does not produce replacement rates that many people would find attractive.
+The pension ratios shown in Tables 6 and 7 are based on an assumed annual contribution rate of 10% of salary over 40 years of pension scheme membership.
+On the basis of the forward-looking (low equity risk premium) return estimates used in Table 7 - which are consistent with the FSA requirements - the 10% contribution rate does not produce replacement ratios that many people would find attractive.
 This is important because, as noted above, 10% of salary is a common contribution rate in practice (NAPF 2003).

-Table 9 presents the contribution rates that would be required, based on the lower-equity risk premium simulations, to produce a median pension ratio of one - in effect to have a 50% chance that the DC pension will replicate the pension produced by a DB scheme accruing $1/60^{\text{th}}$ of salary for each year worked.16
+Table 8 presents the contribution rates that would be required, based on the lower-equity risk premium simulations, to produce a median pension ratio of unity - in effect to have a 50% chance that the DC pension will replicate the pension produced by a DB scheme accruing 1/60th of salary for each year worked.15

 The required contribution rates range from 15.2% for a GE strategy with no lifestyling, through to 17.9% for a WP fund that begins switching to bonds and cash ten years prior to retirement.
-It is interesting - but not surprising - to note that these rates are consistent with total contribution rates paid into DB pension schemes.
+It is interesting - but not surprising - to note that these rates are consistent with total contribution rates paid into occupational DB pension schemes.
 (See NAPF 2003 p.
 42.)
 At these contribution rates the 5% pension-VaR levels range from 0.31 (i.e. 20% of final salary) for the UK strategy to 0.55 (37% of final salary) for the WP strategy with a 10-year lifestyle switch.
-So even with relatively high contribution rates, these stakeholder pensions remain risky for the pension scheme members.
+So even with relatively high contribution rates, these stakeholder pension default funds remain risky for the pension scheme members.